gvwilson/sensibleadventures/cloudherd/new.md

 nearest tree and swung himself up.
 Branches rustled as some unknown number of other trolls followed.

+"What did he say?"
+Thokmay asked in a loud whisper.

+"He said that's up to us," Kulbinder replied.

-The three trolls who had come to ground with Linger stayed where they were.
+One of the three trolls who had come to ground with Linger grunted and waved toward the trees.
 "Well," Ulfmaerr said, "I suppose we should get moving."
-He gestured with his staff at a gap between the trees.
+He gestured with his staff at a gap between two twisted pines.
 Single file, the foursome set off.

 Noxy hurried to keep up with her father as Thokmay and Kulbinder fell in behind her.
 "Why did he talk like that?
-It was like something out of one of Grappa Gas's old songs."
+It was like something out of an old song."

 "That's how people spoke when he first learned human language," Ulfmaerr answered, slowing slightly to let the others catch up.
-"I suppose he doesn't talk to people often enough to feel a need to change."
+"I suppose he doesn't talk to humans often enough to feel he needs to change.
+Or maybe he thinks we shouldn't have changed.
+It's hard to know."
 He stopped suddenly, looking left and right, then gestured again.
-"This way, I think.
-Though I suppose they'll let us know if I get it wrong."

-"When he---wait, how long ago did he learn to talk?"
+"Wait, how long ago did he learn to talk?"
 Noxy asked.

 "I haven't quite been able to figure that out," Ulfmaerr admitted.
 "It was after the dragons hatched, but before the Pale conquered Ruuda, so...six hundred years, more or less?"
-He paused to study the trees again, grunted, and set off once more, leaving his daughter to sort out her whirl of thoughts.
+He paused to study the trees again.
+"This way, I think," he said, gesturing with his staff again.
+"Though I suppose they'll let us know if I get it wrong."
+He set off once more, leaving his daughter to sort out her whirl of thoughts.

-When she looked over her shoulder to see if Thokmay had heard the exchange, she realized that the three big trolls were no longer following them.
+When she looked over her shoulder to see if Thokmay had heard the exchange, the three big trolls were no longer following them.
 A rustle overhead told her they were still with them, or that others had taken their place.
-What little light snuck through the branches had the golden tinge of late afternoon.
-She was exhausted.
+What little light broke through the branches had the golden tinge of late afternoon.
+She suddenly realized that she was exhausted.
 The hike up the mountain, the chase, the fight, and all of it on top of getting just a few hours sleep...

 She stumbled over a root, and would have fallen if she hadn't caught herself against a tree.
 "I need to stop," she said, rubbing her eyes.